bloominstituteoftechnology/Django-RPG/notes.md

 1. Install python latest version globally using homebrew - homebrew install python
     a. python --version - checks python version

-2. install virutalenvwrapper using the following link with the provided instruction https://virtualenvwrapper.readthedocs.io/en/latest/
+2. install virutalenvwrapper to set up an environment for django using the following link with the provided instruction https://virtualenvwrapper.readthedocs.io/en/latest/

-3. setting up a new app:
+# Setting up environment for new app and the server

 'pip install -r requirements.txt' - installs the dependences off of the requirement.txt file.
 Important for installing any needed dependencies.
 Similar to npm install to install required dependencies